Human penis: Voiding position

+Sexual stimulation and arousal

+The penis incites sexual arousal when sexually stimulated, such as from mental stimuli (sexual fantasy), partnered activity, or masturbation, which can lead to orgasm.

+The glans and the frenulum are erogenous zones of the penis.
+The glans has many nerve endings, which makes it the most sensitive.
+The most effective way to stimulate the penis is through oral stimulation (fellatio), manual stimulation (a handjob or manual masturbation), or during sexual penetration.
+Frot is mutual penile stimulation between men.

 Erection

 An erection is the stiffening and rising of the penis, which occurs during sexual arousal, though it can also happen in non-sexual situations.
 Spontaneous erections frequently occur during adolescence due to friction with clothing, a full bladder or large intestine, hormone fluctuations, nervousness, and undressing in a nonsexual situation.
 It is also normal for erections to occur during sleep and upon waking.
 (See nocturnal penile tumescence.)
-The primary physiological mechanism that brings about erection is the autonomic dilation of arteries supplying blood to the penis, which allows more blood to fill the three spongy erectile tissue chambers in the penis, causing it to lengthen and stiffen.
-The now-engorged erectile tissue presses against and constricts the veins that carry blood away from the penis.
+The primary physiological mechanism that brings about erection is the autonomic dilation of arteries supplying blood to the penis, which allows more blood to fill the three spongy erectile tissue chambers in the penis, the corpora cavernosa and corpus spongiosum, causing it to lengthen and stiffen.
+After vasocongestion, the now-engorged erectile tissue presses against and constricts the veins that carry blood away from the penis.
 More blood enters than leaves the penis until an equilibrium is reached where an equal volume of blood flows into the dilated arteries and out of the constricted veins; a constant erectile size is achieved at this equilibrium.
-The scrotum will usually tighten during erection.

 Erection facilitates sexual intercourse though it is not essential for various other sexual activities.

 Erection angle

-Although many erect penises point upwards (see illustration), it is common and normal for the erect penis to point nearly vertically upwards or nearly vertically downwards or even horizontally straight forward, all depending on the tension of the suspensory ligament that holds it in position.
+Although many erect penises point upwards, it is common and normal for erect penis to curve in any direction.
+Many penises are curved in right, left, upwards or downwards direction depending upon the tension of the suspensory ligament that holds it in position.

 The following table shows how common various erection angles are for a standing male, out of a sample of 81 males aged 21 through 67.
 In the table, zero degrees is pointing straight up against the abdomen, 90 degrees is horizontal and pointing straight forward, while 180 degrees would be pointing straight down to the feet.
 An upward pointing angle is most common.